Hidden East Anglia:

 'Norfolk Archaeology', Vol.21, p.177.

 The Devil's Round House (TG388027), actually a standard brick cottage and not round at all, stands on the banks of the Yare, far out across Langley Marshes.
 A tradition says "whenever it was built by day, the Devil overturned at night".
 It seems that originally the building was six-sided and of clay lump construction, made in that shape so the Devil couldn't destroy it.
 Whether or not this has anything to do with the nearby site of the 19th century Langley Roundhouse drainage mill, I don't know.
-A picture of the house can be seen here.

 Source: W. A. Dutt: 'The Norfolk Broads' (Methuen, 1903), p.333.